Practicing professional behavior

 - Focus on Constitution of U.S. and Missouri and American History and Institutions: HST 121(3) or HST 122(3); and PLS 101(3).

 - Degree Requirements for Teacher Certification (6 hours):

 - Professional Education (82 hours): Note: A grade of "B" or better in each course is

 required for program approval of coursework toward degree and certification.

 - Foundations of Teaching: EDC 345(3); PSY 360(3); SPE 310(3), 320(3), 345(4), 346(2), 525(3).

 - Teaching Methods: EDT 365(3); RDG 318(3), 420(3), 421(2); SPE 450(3), 515(3), 516(3), 517(3), 519(3), 521(3), 550(3), 560(3), 579(3), 584(2).

-- This program also requires compliance with the Teacher Education Program for eligibility to enroll in Professional Education courses; admission to and continuance in the Teacher Education Program; approval for supervised teaching; and recommendation for certification.
+- This program also requires compliance with Teacher Education for eligibility to enroll in Professional Education courses; admission to and continuance in Teacher Education; approval for supervised teaching; and recommendation for certification.